learn-co-curriculum/dsc-html-introduction/README.md

 ## Lists

 Some other useful HTML elements are lists.
 You can make bulleted, or unordered lists, using opening and closing `ul` tags.
-Inside, you can nest an `li`, or "list item" element for each item on our list.
+Inside, you can nest a `li`, or "list item" element for each item on our list.

 ```html